kj89/cosmos_node_monitoring/README.md

 - `9300` (cosmos-exporter)

 ## Deployment
+Monitoring stack needs to be deployed on seperate machine to be able to notify in case if validator goes down!
+To run monitoring stack you dont need beastly server with multiple cores.
+It will be more than enough to run it on smallest available vps

 ### System requirements
 Ubuntu 20.04 / 1 VCPU / 2 GB RAM / 20 GB SSD